-Delicious Bacon Cheddar Waffles and Chicken, feature savoury waffles, flavoured with bacon, cheese and cornmeal and topped with baked boneless, breaded chicken strips.
+Delicious chicken and waffles, feature savoury waffles, flavoured with bacon, cheese and cornmeal and topped with baked boneless, breaded chicken strips.
 Finished with a drizzle of maple syrup, for a delicious brunch or dinner.

 A few months ago, I had my first ever "Chicken and Waffles" experience at the Thompson Diner in Toronto.
 Needless to say, I now deeply regret all the years before that without chicken and waffles in my life :) Yes, it's a treat and certainly not something that will be in weekly regular rotation here, but gosh ... it's definitely worthy of an occasional indulgence.
 Life needs chicken and waffles once in a while!